waas1919/cpputest/README.md

 Compile with: `make`

+Then if you want to compile the `libCppUTestExt.a` which contains the mocks, you just need to edit the file `Makefile` and replace the line:

+`COMPONENT_NAME := CppUTest`

+By:

+`COMPONENT_NAME := CppUTestExt`

-After compile copy the `libCppUTest.a` and ONLY the `include/CppUTest` and the `include/CppUTestExt`.
+After compile copy the `libCppUTest.a` and `libCppUTest.a`and ONLY the includes from `include/CppUTest` and the `include/CppUTestExt`.
 DO NOT COPY THE `Platforms/c2000`.